Aaronzinhoo/LIP_JPPNet/README.md

 We simplify the network to solve human parsing by exploring a novel self-supervised structure-sensitive learning approach, which imposes human pose structures into the parsing results without resorting to extra supervision.
 There is also a public implementation of this self-supervised structure-sensitive JPPNet ([SS-JPPNet](https://github.com/Engineering-Course/LIP_SSL)).

+## NOTE: ENSURE NAMES IN FILES DO NOT HAVE SPACES!

 ### Look into People (LIP) Dataset